SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * No exchange of funds between NASA and NJAO but the VSO still provides the data.
 This is more of a mutual agreement - want data to be provided to community

 * Difference between SOHO and Solar Orbiter in terms of combining in-situ and remote sensing data is that the data analysis environment have changed.
 Having one environment to combine both would be ideal.
-The VSO doesnt need to change etc.
+The VSO does not need to change etc.

 * Could Fido be taken out of sunpy and be "one provider to rule them all"?